MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-cli-effectively.md

 ## Pass values to another command

-If the value will be used more than once, assign it to a variable.
+If the value is used more than once, assign it to a variable.
 Variables allow you to use values more than once or to create more general scripts.
 This example assigns an ID found by the [az vm list](/cli/azure/vm#az-vm-list) command to a variable.

   ```bash
   # assign the list of running VMs to a variable